Howard Wolowitz: Family

 Until his marriage, Howard was noted for still living with his overbearing mother (Debbie/Mrs Wolowitz), who is selectively oblivious to his accomplishments as an adult and usually treats him like he is still a child, filling the cliché of a Jewish mother.
 Once, Leonard stated that Howard "was in a pretty serious relationship – with his mom".
-Howard is the only member of the group to be an only child.
+Howard is the only member of the original group to be an only child.
 Howard's wife is Bernadette Rostenkowski-Wolowitz.

 Mrs. Wolowitz (voiced by Carol Ann Susi) is not shown on screen until season 5, the final episode "The Countdown Reflection" and later in season 6 episode "The Spoiler Alert Segmentation".
 But her voice is heard when he is at their house or when he talks to her on the phone.
 She only communicates with Howard by yelling at him in an obnoxious manner, which results in awkward long-distance conversations, with Howard yelling back at her in a frustrated manner.
 Her nosy nature and her barrage of questions make Howard's life tense at home, which prompts him to call her a "crazy old lady".
 It is revealed in "The Cohabitation Formulation", however, when Howard briefly moves in with Bernadette, that he is accustomed to being "mothered" to some extent.
 In "The Apology Insufficiency", Sheldon observes that Howard seems to have "an unresolved Oedipus complex".
 Following the death of Carol Ann Susi, it was decided Mrs. Wolowitz would die in the season 8 episode "The Comic Book Store Regeneration".
 Howard receives a phone call while in the comic book store from his aunt Gladys in Florida, whom Mrs. Wolowitz had gone to visit.
 She says that she laid down for a nap and never woke up.